 Nominations for this award category are only accepted from the six regional associations.
 The NASFAA Regional Leadership Award is presented to individuals, who need not be financial aid administrators, who have made outstanding contributions to the financial aid profession at the regional and state levels over a sustained period of time.
 Leadership at the national level is not a criterion for this award.
-Current members of NASFAA's Board of Directors, including non-voting members, are not eligible to receive this award.
+Current members of NASFAA's staff and NASFAA's Board of Directors, including non-voting members, are not eligible to receive this award.

 The individuals selected for this award must:

-The NASFAA Awards Nomination process is open for member nominations until February 23, 2018.
+The NASFAA Awards Nomination process is now closed.
 Winners will be announced this summer at the NASFAA National Conference.
-Regions can submit their Regional Leadership Award Nomination through this form.

 One award is given in each of NASFAA's six regions.
-The following were awarded in 2017:
+The following were awarded in 2018:

 EASFAA – Odette Franceskino, Director of Financial Aid, Quinnipiac School of Law